canonical/uss-tableflip/doc/ubuntu_release_process.md

 ## cloud-init ubuntu packaging ##

 This document covers making an upload to Ubuntu of cloud-init.
-It generally covers releases xenial+.
+It generally covers releases bionic+.

 ## Ubuntu packaging branches ##
 Ubuntu packaging is stored as branches in the upstream cloud-init repo.
-For example, see the ``ubuntu/devel``, ``ubuntu/xenial`` ... branches in the [upstream git repo](https://git.launchpad.net/cloud-init/).
+For example, see the ``ubuntu/devel``, ``ubuntu/bionic`` ... branches in the [upstream git repo](https://git.launchpad.net/cloud-init/).
 Note that changes to the development release are always done in ubuntu/devel, not ubuntu/<release-name>.

 Note, that there is also the git-ubuntu cloud-init repo (aka "ubuntu server dev importer") at [lp:~usd-import-team/ubuntu/+source/cloud-init](https://code.launchpad.net/~usd-import-team/ubuntu/+source/cloud-init/+git/cloud-init).